-Ideally you should have an adjustable throttle stop on the floor of your car set to stop the pedal after full throttle has been reached.
+Ideally you should have an adjustable throttle stop on the floor of your car set to stop the pedal after full throttle has been reached and a tiny bit of the stop spring has been compressed.
 This will ensure the throttle body linkage isn't over stressed.
 Once happy with the cable activation, trim the excess cable leaving a small amount for any adjustment you may want to make.